Influence your teenager’s mental well-being: I do not think any of us as parents would want to have a child or a family member who is mentally unwell.

 You need to influence your teenager’s mental well-being because when your teenager has good mental health, they can reap the following benefits that help them flourish in life…

-- Good mental health helps your child enjoy life.
+- Good mental health makes your child to enjoy life more.

 - They can face and deal with problems more efficiently.

-- A child with good mental health can get involved in all curricular and extra curricular activity.
+- Your child with good mental health can get involved in all curriculum and extra curriculum activity.

 - They can manage their emotions in a healthy way.

-- They can deal and cope with stress better and face challenges in life with the right attitude.
+- They can deal and cope with stress better.
+And face challenges of life with the right attitude.

 - Good mental health leads to good physical health.

-- Teens with good mental health usually have good relationships with family and friends.
+- Teen with good mental health usually have good relations with family and friends.

-- They will be able to have a good balance between hobbies and academics, participate in activities that interest them.
+- Have a good balance between hobbies and academics, participate in activities that interest them

-- Have a positive outlook of life and hope for a good future.
+- Have a positive outlook of life and hope for good future.

-- They make positive contributions to their environment and society.
+- They make positive contribution to their environment and society.

-Mental health is as important as physical health.
-Mental health is an important part of your child’s over all well being.
-It is important for the social, physical, and emotional well well-being of teen.
+Mental health is as important as physical health of your child.
+Mental health is an important part of your child over all wellbeing.
+It is important for social, physical, and emotional well well-being of teen.

-Adolescence is a crucial period for developing and maintaining social and emotional habits that will last through the rest of a person’s lifetime.
+Adolescence is crucial period for developing and maintaining social and emotional habits that are important for mental well-being.

-So, you must take care and influence your teenager’s mental well-being w.r.t social, physical, psychological, and emotional habits, as they contribute a lot in your teen’s overall mental health.
+So, you must take care and influence your teenager’s mental well-being w.r.t social, physical, psychological, and emotional habits.
+As they contribute a lot in teen overall mental health.

-Mental health problems that teenagers face when left unattended to
+Mental health problems that teenagers face wen left unchecked

-I have listed below some common mental health problems that teenagers face if their mental well-being is not taken care of or notattended to on time.
+I have listed below some common mental help problems that teenagers face if their mental well-being is not taken care of or attended to on time.